sokoide/design-patterns/book/02_day2_structural_1.md

 How should we combine classes and objects to create structures that are resistant to change and easy to reuse?
 You often hear the phrase "composition over inheritance," and the essence of that lies here.

-Today, we will learn the following two patterns:
+Today, we will learn the following three patterns:

 1.  **Adapter**: Connecting two people who speak different languages
 2.  **Decorator**: Adding features like dressing up a doll
+3.  **Composite**: Treating parts and wholes uniformly

 ---